Access Disability Advocates

 How ALJ hearings work A formal hearing is held in front of an Administrative Law Judge (ALJ) from the SSA.
 Whether your case has 50 or 5,000 pages of medical evidence, the ALJ will have reviewed your entire case including legal briefs submitted by our office arguing your case.
 This is by far the most thorough review of your case by the SSA and, for many claimants, the first real opportunity for a favorable decision.

-Before the hearing takes place, we will do a thorough review of your case to make certain that all relevant evidence to your disability gets into the record for review.
+Before the hearing takes place, we will do a thorough review of your case make certain that all relevant evidence to your disability gets into the record for review.
 Once your hearing is scheduled, we will work with you directly to prepare for the kinds of questions that the ALJ is likely to ask you and how you can frame your answers in a way that makes sense to them.
-Because Social Security law can be very technical, it is important to have a representative at your hearing to maximize your chance of success.
+Because each ALJ has their own style and preferences, having a representative familiar with the ALJ who will be at your hearing can make a big difference in your chance of success.
+We pride ourselves on staying local so we always know your judge well.

 At most hearings, there will also be a vocational expert hired by the SSA.
 They are an impartial party there to assist with answering questions from the ALJ and your representative to determine if any jobs may exist in the national economy that you are capable of performing.
 Having an experienced representative at your hearing to cross-examine the vocational expert is a critical part of receiving a fair and just decision.